jukefr/42header-python/README.md

 ### **Description**

-42 standard header rewritten as a python script.
+42 standard header rewritten as a python script and working with stdin/stdout.

 ![42 header](img/42header.jpg)